 2. Open up new channels of communication

-If you saw a surge in complaints from customers about the ease and efficiency of your website or mobile platforms, it might be wise to step up your game in 2016.
-Along with making improvements to the user experience (UX), you can also integrate customer service widgets to support your product and curb user complaints.
+If you saw a surge in complaints from customers about the ease and efficiency of your website or mobile platforms, it might be wise to step up your game this year.
+Along with making improvements to your customer experience (CX) or user experience (UX), you can also integrate customer service widgets to support your product and help curb user complaints.

 4. Find creative ways to ask for feedback